LarsBoertjes/GEO1004_assignment3/README.md

 3. **Run the Code**:
     - After setting the filepath and resolution, compile and run `main.cpp`.
-    - The code will output a CityJSON file to your target folder.
+    - The code will output a CityJSON file to the provided `output` folder.

 ## Additional Notes